 I was similar to many.
 In need of a change from a long corporate career, I took a leap of faith to become a fantasy author.
-I tried self-publishing and to my surprise my first book hit No1 on Amazon for epic fantasy, even knocking The Hunger Games from the top slot in Waterstones.
+I tried self-publishing and my first book hit No1 on Amazon for epic fantasy, even knocking The Hunger Games from the top slot in Waterstones.

 Others began asking me for help to self-publish and I set up a business providing writing coaching and self-publishing services.
 The first few years were a wild ride, the publishing industry was being turned on it’s head due to the self-publishing phenomenon, but things began to settle down as self-publishing ironed out it’s bugs to became a credible option to traditional publishing.